lnis-uofu/FROG_test_infrastructure/README.md

 # Directory description

  - ./Packaging: Package manufacturing & assembly files with documentation.
+We employed the Open Source BaseJump UCSD_BGA_332 from the Bespoke Silicon Group (https://bsg.ai).
  - ./Testboard: Contains design files for every board / component related to the POSHtestbed project.
 Also contains testfirmware that has been used to test FROG chip.
  - ./Demoboard: Design files for the 3 demoboard versions.